 Exhaust tips are a great finishing touch to your exhaust system.
 Not only do they complete the look of your truck, but they’re the perfect complement to an exhaust system upgrade as they work with other components to augment the sound.
 Customers frequently ask us about this and wonder if exhaust tips can alter exhaust sound on their own.
 We’ll take a closer look at exhaust tips and their effect on exhaust sound in this guide.
+Feel free to chat or call our product experts with any questions.

 Exhaust Tips and Exhaust Sound